The Yiddish Policemen's Union: Plot summary

-As Meyer continues to investigate Mendel's murder, he discovers that the supposed "chosen one" had taken a flight with Naomi, Landsman's deceased sister.
+As Meyer continues to investigate Mendel's murder, he discovers that the supposed "chosen one" had taken a flight with Naomi.
 He follows Naomi's trail to a mysterious set of buildings with an unknown purpose, set up in Tlingit territory by Jews.
 Landsman flies there to investigate; he is knocked out and thrown in a cell, whose walls have graffiti in Naomi's handwriting.
+Landsman is soon woken up by Baronshteyn and a doctor who claims that they are in a legitimate rehabilitation center.
+Landsman attacks his captor and is able to escape.

-The naked and injured Landsman is soon rescued by a local Tlingit police chief, Willie Dick, who reunites him with Berko.
-They learn that the mysterious complex is operated by a paramilitary group who wants to build a new Temple in Jerusalem after destroying the Dome of the Rock, hoping to speed the birth of the Messiah.
+The near naked and injured Landsman is soon rescued by a local Tlingit police chief, Willie Dick, who reunites him with Berko.
+The duo visit Hertz, where Hertz and Berko have a confrontation over Hertz's role in a race riot that led to the death of Berko's mother.
+Hertz attempts suicide by shooting himself in the head and is rushed to the hospital.
+Back in Sitka, they learn that the mysterious complex is operated by a paramilitary group who wants to build a new Temple in Jerusalem after destroying the Dome of the Rock, hoping to speed the birth of the Messiah.
 An evangelical Christian Zionist American government supports the group.

 As Landsman and Berko investigate, the News reports the Dome being bombed.
 American agents apprehend the detectives and offer them permission to stay in Sitka, if they agree to keep quiet about the plot they have uncovered.
 Landsman says that he will and is released.
 Landsman reunites with Bina, frustrated by his failure with the Shpilman case.
-Remembering the chess board, he suddenly realizes that it's not an unfinished game: he had seen the same position from the perspective of the other player in Berko's father, Hertz Shemets's house.
-Landsman and Bina track down Hertz, and he confesses to killing Mendel at Mendel's own request hoping to ruin the government's plans to bring upon the Messiah.
+Remembering the chess board, he suddenly realizes that it's not an unfinished game, but a chess problem: he had seen the same problem from the perspective of the other player in Hertz's house.
+Landsman and Bina visit a recovering Hertz at Berko's home, and he confesses to killing Mendel at Mendel's own request hoping to ruin the government's plans to bring upon the Messiah.
 Landsman contacts American journalist Brennan stating that he "has a story for him".
-It is left ambiguous to the reader if Landsman is planning to expose Hertz's involvement in Shpilman's murder or the complex messianic conspiracy.
+The reader is left wondering if Landsman is planning to expose Hertz's involvement in Shpilman's murder or the complex messianic conspiracy.